 Physics involves the study of matter and energy and their interaction.
-Physicists study nature at its most fundamental level, with theories that encompass a tremendous range, from elementary particles to the edge of the visible universe.
+Physicists study nature at its most fundamental level and their goal is to understand a tremendous range, from elementary particles to the edge of the visible universe.
 As a physics student, you will learn the laws of nature and see them in action in mechanics, sound, electricity and magnetism, optics, thermodynamics, relativity and quantum theories.
-Your introduction to physics in small classes at Cottey will prepare you for further study in physics, chemistry, biophysics, astronomy, geology or geophysics, atmospheric science, engineering and medicine.
+Your introduction to physics in small classes at Cottey will prepare you for further study in physics, chemistry, biophysics, astronomy, geology or geophysics, atmospheric science, engineering, medicine or any other STEM field.

-A knowledge of physics is a prerequisite for study in chemistry, geology, astronomy, meteorology, oceanography and engineering.
-Physics has direct applications in transportation, communication and entertainment technologies, medicine, environmental science, and engineering.
+Perhaps most important to Cottey students today are the skills that studying physics brings to work in the Health Sciences.
+Critical, logical thinking is central to work in physics and the health sciences.
+Beyond the Health Sciences, a knowledge of physics is a prerequisite for study in engineering, chemistry, geology, astronomy, meteorology, oceanography and engineering.
+Physics has direct applications in transportation, communication and entertainment technologies, medicine, and environmental science.
 Many careers that are directly related to physics degrees are based in research and development.
 Because of this, a Ph.D. is often required; however, many physics majors find careers in areas that are not closely related to their major, but somewhat related.
 Some of these occupational areas are: engineering including electrical, nuclear, environmental, aerospace, and computer engineering, astronomy, computer programming and systems analysis.
+Advanced tools and methods that physicists use make sense large amounts of data can also be turned towards areas that also use big data, like Google and Netflix algorithms.

 Internship and Directed Study Opportunities